codex-academy/codeX_ReleaseOneNarrativeWorkbook/CodeCleanupAndRefactor.md

 # Code cleanup and refactoring

-You came a long way , you started of by processing a CSV file, displaying the data on a browser using a web server.
+You came a long way, you started of by processing a CSV file, displaying the data on a browser using a web server.
 You created a data model using MySQL.
 Then you hooked the data model up to your web application to create, delete, update and read data.
 Along the way you added a password and user roles.
 And not to forget the search support you added.

 It's time now to stand back and review the code you wrote.